valory-xyz/open-autonomy/README.md

 3. Then, build your services as described in the [docs](https://davidminarsch.github.io/temp-docs-valory/).

-## Alternatively: Install from Source
+## For developers contributing to the framework: Install from Source

 - Clone the repository, and recursively clone the submodules: